Coronavirus Update (COVID-19)

 PUBLIC HEALTH ORDER INFORMATION

-- Order of the State Public Health Officer Health Care Worker Vaccine Requirement
+- Health Care Worker Vaccine Requirement

-At any time the local county public health department may require a change to visitation based on County COVID 19 activity.
+At any time the local county public health department may require a change to visitation based on County COVID-19 activity.

 If you’re planning on visiting O'Connor Woods Community, please click here:

 O’Connor Woods’ continued response to the COVID-19 Pandemic

 Eskaton began scheduling COVID-19 vaccine clinics in our communities as soon as the opportunity arose.
 This process was accomplished through the state pharmacy program in collaboration with CVS and Walgreens pharmacies.
 We have also had county public health and a private health system reach out to assist our staff and residents to obtain a vaccination.

 Our first clinic was held at Eskaton Care Center Fair Oaks on Dec.
 30th where staff and residents received the first of two doses from Walgreens staff.
 Since then, all communities have now finished their first clinic and some have completed all three.
 This includes affordable housing, residential living and care centers.
 We are very excited to add this option to our toolbox of interventions designed to mitigate the spread of the COVID-19 virus.
 We are hopeful that the vaccines will bring us a step closer to opening our communities to family and friends once again.

 We provide weekly communication to our staff via letter, phone or email.
 These communications are provided below for residential living, rehabilitation and skilled nursing.
 Virtual tours, and on-site visits, can be scheduled directly with loved ones by contacting our community.

 Importance of Partnerships